apiratorjs/di-container/README.md

     - **Request-Scoped:** Supports both onConstruct() and onDispose() hooks.
     - **Transient:** Supports only onConstruct() hooks.
 - **Concurrency Safety:** Designed to avoid race conditions during lazy instantiation.
+- **Service Discovery:** Built-in discovery service for introspecting registered services by token, lifetime, tag, or getting all registrations.
 - **Modular Organization:** Services can be organized into modules, allowing for better separation of concerns and reusability.

 ---